benjaminr/benjaminr.github.io/_posts/2020-12-29-HTB-Bypass.md

 In this post, I take a look at the Hack the Box challenge Bypass.
 I also spend some time walking though how to set up an AWS Workspace and WorkDocs to manage your files.

 > Warning: As with any cloud infrastructure work, remember to shut down and/or delete any services and instances you are no longer using.
-Forgetting can be costly,  for both your pocket and for the environment!
+Forgetting can be costly,  for you and the environment!

 After unzipping the archive, we have a single executable, _Bypass.exe_.
 <!--ex-->